slightknack/slightknack.dev/content/about/me.md

 weight = 1
 +++

-I currently live in Rome, Italy.
+My name's Isaac, nice to meet you!

 Professionally, I've been a [Software Engineer Intern](https://tonari.no) and an [Apprentice Cheesemaker](https://hebervalleyartisancheese.com).
-I discovered the joy of programming when I was 8; this little hobby quickly grew to underpin the way I think about hard problems.
+I discovered the joy of programming when I was very young; this little hobby quickly grew to underpin the way I think about hard problems.
 I'm best known for my work on the [Passerine](https://passerine.io) programming language, but this is really just one facet of the type of work I find interesting.

 I'm most interested in using computational systems as a foundation for building novel tools for creation and collaboration.
 For this reason, I’m most interested in problems at the intersection between humans, computers, art, and language.